na-ka-na/object-query/src/protobuf-query/README.md

 - Selecting multiple repeated fields will result in a cartesian product across them.

-- For non repeated fields, one may query has\_xxx.
-For repeated fields, one may query xxx\_size.
+- For non repeated fields, one may query `has_xxx`.
+For repeated fields, one may query `xxx_size`.

 - Enums are printed as name and may be filtered by name in where clause.

-- No assumption on the presence of values is made, missing values come as NULL.
+- No assumption on the presence of values is made, missing values come as `NULL`.

 #### SQL
 - Following SQL statements are supported right now: `SELECT`, `FROM`, `WHERE`, `ORDER BY`.